reshamas/git-intro-workshop/workflows/w_0_2_setup.md

 ```bash
 pbcopy < ~/.ssh/id_rsa
 ```
-Verify the key has been copied to the clipboard by:
+Verify the key has been copied to the clipboard by printing the contents at your terminal:
 ```bash
 pbpaste
 ```